pytorch/pytorch/docs/source/notes/numpy_compatibility.rst

 For a NumPy ``ndarray`` to be convertible to a PyTorch tensor:

 - It must have only native byte order
-- Must not be read only
 - Array strides must be multiples of the Torch element byte size
 - Must have a ``dtype`` which is one of ``float64 float32 float16 complex64
   complex128 int64 int32 int16 int8 uint8 and bool``
+ - Non-writable arrays will result in undefined behavior, and should be avoided
+   + Copies should be made instead

 Concretely, these may be expressed as: